 Following graduation, all of West Point’s cadets enter military service as 2nd lieutenants, and must serve at least five years.
 The Academic Program consists of 31 core courses, balanced in the arts and sciences, and a required five-course engineering sequence.
-Cadets may select from 31 fields of study and 19 optional majors.
-Classes are small, 95% have fewer than 20 students, and the student-to-faculty ratio is 7.
+Cadets may select from 36 majors and 19 minors.
+Classes are small, as 98% have fewer than 20 students and no classes have more than 30 students.
+The student-to-faculty ratio is 6.8.
 All cadets graduate with a Bachelor of Science degree.

 Every cadet participates in an intercollegiate, club or intramural level sport each semester and cadets receive military training during the summer.
 New cadets start with Cadet Basic Training and second years participate in Cadet Field Training.
 US Military Academy cadets spend their third and fourth summers serving in active Army units around the world; attending advanced training courses such as airborne, air assault or northern warfare; or training the first and second year cadets as members of the leadership cadre.